aldro61/mmit/tutorials/R/README.md

 ### mmif()

-Learning a random forest of Max Margin Interval Tree.
-And giving list of trees as output.
+Learning a random forest of Max Margin Interval Tree and giving list of trees as output.

   #### Usage: